ibm-cloud-docs/CDN/cors-and-cdn.md

 ## What is CORS?
 {: #what-is-cors}

-When a browser loads a webpage, it enforces the **Same-origin Policy**, which means that it only allows content to be fetched from the same origin as the webpage.
-However, in some cases, a webpage might need access to assets from multiple origins that trust that website.
+When a browser loads a web page, it enforces the **Same-origin Policy**, which means that it only allows content to be fetched from the same origin as the web page.
+However, in some cases, a web page might need access to assets from multiple origins that trust that website.
 This is where CORS comes in.

 This security mechanism exists only if an application has or is an HTTP client, and if that application implements CORS.
 Nearly all modern browsers, such as Chrome, Firefox, and Safari, implement CORS.

 To clarify, **an origin with respect to CORS does not have to be the same as a CDN origin**.
 An origin in CORS is defined by a URI scheme, domain, and any possible port number.
 For example, `https://www.example.com:1443` is a different origin than `http://www.example.com`.
 And so, a CDN can also be considered as a CORS origin from a browser's perspective.

 ## How CORS works
+{: #how-cors-works}

 CORS can handle two types of requests: _simple requests_ and _preflighted requests_, which are more complex.